APL Document

 import

-The import property defines a list of named APL imports.
+property defines a list of named APL imports.
 You can use the resources, styles, layouts, and other items defined in the imported packages within this document.
-For details, see APL Import.
+For details, see Package import list.

 layouts